denisrosset/faacets-labs/spec/latest/index.rst

 The Faacet interchange file format is used to exchange information about Bell expressions, oriented Bell expressions and Bell and Bell-like inequalities.
 It could be extended in the future to describe correlations, for example to classify non-signaling boxes.

 The format is based on the YAML file format version 1.2 (see YAMLSpec_), a human-readable file format which can be parsed in all major programming languages.
+Its information is thus organized in a hierarchy of keys, lists, mappings, etc.

 .. _YAMLSpec: http://www.yaml.org/spec/1.2/spec.html